 The cloudy gray morning didn't leave me with much inspiration earlier today.
 It was an hour's ride through the countryside for Pheebs and I with a stop at Richard and Gayles to see how they were doing.
 All was okay there as Richard brewed up some coffee.
 Kelly had her fourth good night's sleep so her days are feeling a tad better.
 An intermittent light rain front finally reached us just before noon and we've been a wee bit on the wet side ever since.

-IN OUR PARK'S HARDWOOD FOREST THIS MORNING LOOKING FOR TRILLIUMS LOCAL FARMERS ARE BUSY ON THEIR LAND PREPARING FIELDS FOR PLANTING NEXT MONTH A LONE SHEEP AND HORSE WERE THE ONLY ANIMALS WE SAW ON OUR JEEP RIDE
+IN OUR PARK'S HARDWOOD FOREST THIS MORNING LOOKING FOR TRILLIUMS LOCAL FARMERS ARE BUSY ON THEIR LAND PREPARING FIELDS FOR PLANTING NEXT MONTH

 |A PATCH OF WILD DAFFODILS IN THE COUNTRYSIDE|